Albert McCarthy

 This Information is Classified

 Albert McCarthy outlines his job responsibilities as a part of the National Security Agency.
-They had to assess whether the intelligence was covert or not.
-Many of the intelligence he was a part of collecting is still not classified information today.
-Due to this, he uses many metaphors to describe certain situations he was involved in.
+He explains his duties included having to assess whether the intelligence was covert or not.
+He reports much of the intelligence he was a part of collecting is still classified information today.
+He explains due to this, he was not at liberty to give details.

 Share YouTube: